Redundancy: Billion $ Companies Obligations

 • New technology making the role unnecessary;

-• The role the employee was hired to complete no longer exists;
+• Role the employee was hired to complete no longer exists;

-• The employer needs to cut costs by reducing staff numbers;
+• Employer needs to cut costs by reducing staff numbers;

 • The business has been bought by another company;

-• There is a significant or delayed downturn in business.
+• A significant or delayed downturn in business.

 A genuine redundancy is where an employee is being dismissed as the employer does not require their role to be filled anymore.
-Furthermore, a redundancy will be genuine where the employees role cannot be performed by anyone due to changes in the operational requirements of the company.
+Furthermore, a redundancy will be genuine where the employees role cannot be performed by anyone.
+If due to changes in the operational requirements of the company.

 A redundancy will not be genuine if the employer:• Still requires the employees role to be done by someone;

 • Could have reasonably, within the circumstances, provided the employee another job within the employer’s business;